sindresorhus/DockProgress/readme.md

 ## Styles

-It comes with four styles.
+It comes with five styles.
 PR welcome for more.

 Check out the example app in the Xcode project.